This topic describes the projects feature.

 You can email editors when someone comments on project actions (such as setting a project to Ready to Publish) or replies to their comments.
 Editors also get an email if someone else tags them in a comment.
 How often these notifications are sent depends on the system configuration.

-You need to configure the SMTP settings for Optimizely CMS to send out email notifications.
+You need to configure the SMTP settings for Optimizely Content Management System (CMS) to send out email notifications.
 See Configuring your email server.

 Notification Message Truncate